developedbyari/rsschool-cv-mistake/cv.md

 ## Languages
 **Spanish:** *Native*

-**English:** *C1* (I watch movies and series, listen to podcast and music, read books and news articles.
+**English:** *C1*(I wat ch movies and series, listen to podcast and music, read books and news articles.
 But I don't get lots of hands-on talking experience in my daily life.)